jedrzejkopiszka/Statistics_with_R/README.md

 # Statistics wih R
-Solutions to exercises from Statistics class (3rd semester of AI).
+Solutions to exercises from Statistics class (3rd semester of ).

 ## Where can I find the exercises?
 Files provided do not contain whole content of an exercise.
 Pdfs with exercises are available at prof. Katarzyna Filipiak [webpage](http://katarzyna.filipiak.pracownik.put.poznan.pl/AI.html).
 To get the permission you must be a student of PUT or write [here](http://katarzyna.filipiak.pracownik.put.poznan.pl/kontakt.html)